monasca/monasca-aggregator/README.md

 * Instrumented using the [Prometheus Go Client Library](https://github.com/prometheus/client_golang) and [logrus](https://github.com/sirupsen/logrus).

 * Configured using [Viper](https://github.com/spf13/viper).
 Viper supports many configuration options, but we use it for yaml config files.
+See [config.yaml](config.yaml)